-When no renegotiation occurs in the doctor-proposing deferred acceptance algorithm with renegotiation as in Theorem 3, we simply refer to the algorithm as the doctor-proposing deferred acceptance algorithm.
+When no renegotiation occurs in the cumulative offer process as in Theorem 4, the algorithm coincides with the standard doctor-proposing deferred acceptance algorithm.
+Thus we simply refer to the algorithm as the doctor-proposing deferred acceptance algorithm.

-Theorem 4.
+Theorem 5.
 Suppose that contracts are unilateral substitutes for every hospital.
 Then there exists a doctor-optimal stable allocation.
 The allocation that is produced by the doctor-proposing deferred acceptance algorithm is the doctor-optimal stable allocation.